stevencharleshuang/steve-fighter-ii/project-worksheet.md

 ![Wireframe Image 01 - Sketch Pad](assets/wireframe003.jpg)
 ![Wireframe Image 01 - Sketch Pad](assets/wireframe004.jpg)
 ![Wireframe Image 01 - Sketch Pad](assets/wireframe005.jpg)
-Include images of your wireframes.

 ## Game Components

 ### Landing Page
-What will a player see when they start your game?

 ### Game Initialization
 What will a player see when the game is started?